 This can be especially critical when dealing with aerospace equipment.
 Aerospace engineers must have confidence that all electrical and mechanical components will continue to function whether the vehicle is on the ground or in-flight.
 A typical temperature drop of 5.4°F occurs for every 1,000ft of change in elevation (assuming that no other factor is present in the air such as moisture).
 When humidity is added, the rate of temperature change at elevation can be as low as 3.5°F for every 1,000ft of elevation increase.

-At CSZ Testing Services, we provide altitude testing in compliance with MIL-STD-810 and RTCA DO-160 standards.
+We provide altitude testing in compliance with MIL-STD-810 and RTCA DO-160 standards.
 As set forth in these standards we can provide a low-pressure environment, but are also equipped with the capability to simulate rapid pressure changes.

 Altitude Testing Capabilities